Areas Covered

 This is followed by getting confirmation that the SIP part has started.
 This in turn has several sub parts:-

-4. Part of the next bit is the next bit is the Messaging part that confirms what sort of data is going to be passed next.
+- Part of the next bit is the Messaging part that confirms what sort of data is going to be passed next.

 The Different Error code numbers relate to failures at different points within this although some relate to connections that iChat thinks were not ended with a proper Goodbye during the chat.